FAQ

 From there, you can change the project to match your unique vision!

-Core
+### Core

-chevron-rightWhy aren't Auth and Scans working?hashtag
+<summary>Why aren't Auth and Scans working?</summary>

-You must create a MeshMap account and configure your API key in the MeshMap Hub (MeshMap > MeshMap Hub).
+You must create a MeshMap account and **configure your API key in the MeshMap Hub** (`MeshMap > MeshMap Hub`).
 Without that, Auth and Scans features won’t function.

 For more information, see [Auth](https://docs.meshmap.com/unity-sdk/core/auth) and [Scans](https://docs.meshmap.com/unity-sdk/core/scans).

-chevron-rightWhat scan file types are supported?hashtag
+<summary>What scan file types are supported?</summary>

 Supported types are currently limited to **.glb/.gltf**.